Articles of Incorporation and Rules

 3. The subcommittee shall report to the Council on the results of its consideration of the matters referred to it

-When an issue to be resolved by the Board of Directors requires urgent processing and there is no time to convene a Board of Directors meeting, the Chairman of the Board or the Executive Director shall make the exclusive decision.
-In such cases, the Chairman of the Board or the Executive Director may convene a Standing Board meeting and request deliberation.
+Article 13 Even if a matter is to be decided by the Board of Directors, if it requires urgent action and there is no time to convene the Board of Directors, the Chairman or Executive Director shall make the decision by executive director.
+In this case, the Chairman or Executive Director may convene the Standing Board of Directors to seek deliberation.

 2. When the Chairman or Managing Director makes a decision pursuant to the preceding paragraph, he/she must report the details to the next Board of Directors meeting and obtain approval